Fireworks Videos | Fireworks Training | Fireworks Store | Firing System Plans

 Continuity Circuit

 The continuity circuit for a firing system is designed to send a very low amount of current through each cue (each electric match) to give you indication that the system "sees" the electric match, and that you have a complete circuit.
 Continuity systems will typically have a currently limiting device, a switch, and an indicator light/speaker.
 Depending on the system, different devices can be used to limit the current.
 You can simply use the appropriate valued resistors inline with the circuit.
 Other systems could use a simple transistor, sending the current to the electric matches and into the base of a transistor, which then will "turn on" the transistor flowing current to a speaker or light.
+Make sure you watch our training video on Debugging Continuity Issues.

 Take me back to the electrical firing section.
-Purchase a complete set of firing system plans!

 Back to the fireworks training section.

 Want to learn how professionals set up these devices?
-Then Check out our Professional Fireworks Training Pages!
+Then Check out our Fireworks Training pages!

-Be sure to check out our Free Fireworks Videos!
+Be sure to check out our Fireworks Videos!